French Court Rules that Uber has Misclassified Employees

 Lawsuits Against Uber

 In recent years, there have been countless lawsuits against Uber for misclassification, but court rulings on the matter have been mixed.
 For example, in 2019 alone, Uber paid $649 million to New Jersey’s Department of Labor for misclassification, $20 million in a class-action lawsuit, and the U.K.’s supreme court ruled that drivers should be classified as employees.
 Last year, California also passed a bill that makes all ride-sharing apps treat their drivers as employees.
 On the other hand, a US district judge in Philadelphia concluded that Uber drivers are independent contractors because they can choose their own hours.
 Ultimately, the French Court of Cassation’s ruling could dramatically affect all workers in France’s gig economy as well as countries like Brazil, Colombia, and the United States that have ongoing lawsuits against app-based ride-sharing companies.

 Seek Legal Assistance

 If you have been misclassified as an independent contractor, seek legal assistance today.
-The Law Office of Christopher Q. Davis, located in New York City, can assist you.
+The Working Solutions Law Firm, located in New York City, can assist you.
 Contact us today at (646) 430-7930 to schedule a free case evaluation and receive experienced legal counsel.